 The LIBOR rates were, therefore, effectively set at the wrong level and this would have had an important impact through the lending chain.
 If rates were set to high, then this would tend to put upward pressure on commercial lending rates and it is also possible that loans for personal lending would be marginally higher as a result.

-The overall impact on the personal sector was, however, limited given that relatively very small changes in LIBOR rates will have only a marginal impact on overall rates for consumer loans and mortgages.
+However, the overall impact on the personal sector was limited given that relatively very small changes in LIBOR rates will have only a marginal impact on overall rates for consumer loans and mortgages.

-There were much more important impact in areas of corporate lending and financial derivatives, especially given the amount of funds borrowed through these channels.
+There was much more important impact in areas of corporate lending and financial derivatives, especially given the number of funds borrowed through these channels.
 There would be a substantial impact on companies with very high borrowing needs.